Croatia Sailing Adventure: Split to Dubrovnik

 Trip Type: Sailing

-Croatia | 8 D | 1 - 8 People
+Croatia | 8 Days | 1 - 8 People

 Starts From:

-NZD 3,231.00 /Person
+NZD 3,450.00 /Person

 Croatia Sailing Adventure: Split to Dubrovnik

-After a breakfast onboard, bid farewell to Brac and set sail to Vis – the furthest island from the mainland.
+After breakfast onboard, bid farewell to Brac and set sail to Vis – the furthest island from the mainland.
 On the way, you might stop in for a swim near Milna or the island of Solta.
 When you arrive, you can take an optional tour to learn about the island’s history – passing between Greek, Roman, Venetian, Napoleonic, Austrian and Italian hands.
 Visit nuclear fallout shelters, churches and vantage points with great views across the ocean.
 If you like, you can also take an optional winery tour and indulge in a few glasses of the local vino.

 Sail through the jewel-like waters to Korcula this morning, stopping at Badija or Polace for a refreshing morning swim.
 Greeks settled in Korcula in the 6th century BC, but the town was also occupied by the Romans, Slavs and then the Venetians between 1420 and 1797.
 Even Napoleon was ruler for a while!
 As a result of all these influences, Korcula has a cosmopolitan Old Town.
 Alongside the idyllic beaches, you’ll have plenty of options for your free time.
 Ask your leader for the best dinner recommendations for a good feed.

-After breakfast onboard, set sail for the island of Mljet, stopping for a swim along the way.
+This morning, you’ll sail for the island of Mljet, stopping for a swim along the way.
 Legendary in ancient history as the island where the shipwrecked Odysseus lived for seven years, today the island is a haven of lush national park, forests and small villages.
 Since Greek sailors sought haven here from storms, the island has been inhabited by Illyrians, Romans, Slavs and Avars.
 In the 13th century the island was given to the Benedictine order who built a monastery in the middle of one of the island's western lakes – Veliko Jezero.
 When you arrive, perhaps rent a bike and cycle through the national park.
 Tonight, you could try the local wine – the fields and vineyards that dot the island are the foundation of the local economy, with Mljet's villagers producing wine and olive oil as they have been for hundreds of years.

 Transport